davidaparicio/davidaparicio.github.io/content/en/event/hackernewscoffee2022/index.md

 location: Online

 summary: 🎤 Daily discussion on the latest tech news! | Technology Watch
-abstract: "We discuss between developers the top Hacker News stories of the day for 30 minutes before going to lunch, every day at 12pm on @TwitterSpaces (backup on clubhouse if needed)!"
+abstract: "We discuss between developers the top Hacker News stories of the day for 30 minutes before going to lunch, every day at 12pm on @TwitterSpaces (backup on clubhouse if needed)!
+More information on https://twitter.com/HackerNewsCafe"

 date: "2022-12-31T12:00:00Z"
 date_end: "2022-12-31T12:30:00Z"
 all_day: false

-publishDate: "2022-05-25T12:00:00Z"
+publishDate: "2022-05-24T12:00:00Z"

 authors: [David Aparicio]
 tags: [Hacker News, Quickie, Twitter Spaces, Live, Clubhouse]